 At times a patch may be used to cover the hole in the artery.

-or if the gap is too much then a graft from the patient’s body or from outside is put between the cut ends to restore the circulation.
+or if the gap is too much then graft from the patient’s body or from outside is put between the cut ends to restore the circulation.

 What should be done if there are no experts to repair the injured vessel?

-If the facility of repair of the vessel is not available in your área and the centre where it is available is quite far away then an attempt to salvage can be made by doing a fasciotomy.
+If the facility of repair of the vessel is not available in your área and the center where it is available is quite far away then an attempt to salvage can be made by doing a fasciotomy.
 Here the tense skin is cut to remove the pressure on the injured vessels.
 This is only an attempt to save the limb.

 Grafts in injured vessels can get blocked, infected or bleed again despite every precaution.

 Even if all goes well sometimes on restoring the circulation to the leg which has not had circulation for over 6-12 hours, the poisons may go into the blood and circulate all over the body making the patient very sick.
-This is called reperfusion injury and can be life threatening.
+This is called reperfusion injury and can be life-threatening.
 There is also a strong possibility of the kidneys shutting down and the patient going on dialysis.

 Is amputation a possibility?

 Definitely yes!
 If there is much time lost before revascularization and the leg is cold, numb, blue and without movement.
-In such cases it may be wise to amputate the limb because ‘Life is more important than limb’.
+In such cases, it may be wise to amputate the limb because ‘Life is more important than limb’.

 The future of Vascular Trauma.

-Vascular Trauma is one of the leading causes of death all over the world and is on the increase due to faster cars and motor cycles.
+Vascular Trauma is one of the leading causes of death all over the world and is on the increase due to faster cars and motorcycles.
 That is why it is mandatory to wear seat belts and speed limits have been enforced.